Editor's Note: This post was originally published in March 2018 and has been updated with additional content on September 2022.

 If an individual revokes consent, the controller will be responsible for initiating this request.
 Therefore, on receipt of this request, it will be required to ask the processor to remove the revoked data from their servers.

-If there are several organizations that share the responsibility for the processing of personal data, the EU GDPR includes the existence of joint controllers.
-The joint controller is expected to determine their respective responsibilities by agreement and provide the content of this agreement to the data subjects, defining the means of communication with processors with a single point of contact.
-The GDPR makes joint controllers fully liable.
+If several organizations share the controller responsibilities for the processing of personal data, the EU GDPR includes the existence of joint controllers.
+The joint controller is expected to determine their respective controller responsibilities by agreement and provide the content of this agreement to the data subjects, defining the means of communication with processors with a single point of contact.
+Therefore, the GDPR makes joint controllers fully liable.

 The outgoing Directive exempts controllers from liability for harm arising in cases of force majeure or unforeseeable circumstances that prevent them from fulfilling their contractual agreement.
-The GDPR contains no such exemption, meaning that controllers may bear the risk in force majeure cases.
+However, the GDPR contains no such exemption, meaning controllers may bear the risk in force majeure cases.

-The controller will have to records all data breaches.
-They are obliged to disclose any data breaches to GDPR-enforcing authorities on demand.
-Since the 72 hour deadline for reporting data breaches is likely to prove extremely challenging for the controller, experts advice organizations to appoint a person to take responsibility for reviewing and reporting data breaches, and implement clear data breach reporting policies and procedures, as required.
+The controller will have to record all data breaches.
+In addition, they must disclose any data breaches to GDPR-enforcing authorities on demand.
+Since the 72-hour deadline for reporting data breaches is likely to prove extremely challenging for the data controller, experts advise organizations to appoint a person to take responsibility for reviewing and reporting data breaches and implement clear data breach reporting policies and procedures, as required.

-The controller is expected to work only with those processors that have the appropriate technical and organisational measures to comply with GDPR guidelines.
-In other words, data controllers, i.e., customers of data processors shall only choose processors that comply with the GDPR, or risk penalties themselves.
+The controller is expected to work only with processors with the appropriate technical and organizational measures to comply with GDPR guidelines.
+In other words, data controllers, i.e., customers of GDPR data processors, shall only choose processors that comply with the GDPR or risk penalties themselves.

 As supervisory authorities enforce penalties on controllers for lack of proper vetting, processors may find themselves obligated to obtain independent compliance certifications to reassure controllers who wish to avail their services.
 They may also need to take steps to secure data, such as encryption and pseudonymization, stability and uptime, backup and disaster recovery, and regular security testing.
-It is likely that processors located outside the EU may resist the imposition of these new obligations, potentially making it harder for controllers to lawfully appoint their desired processors, and resulting in more complex negotiation of outsourcing agreements.
+However, processors outside the EU may likely resist the imposition of these new obligations, potentially making it harder for controllers to appoint their desired processors lawfully, resulting in a more complex negotiation of outsourcing agreements.

-What will a Processor have to do to be GDPR Compliant?
+What Will a Data Processor Have to do to be GDPR Compliant?